dedesite/psi_rng/c/README.md

 ddclient seams to be a good candidate except that the version in raspbian is a bit old, so it doesn't work for example with freedns, which I use cause it has the "chickenkiller.com" domain name !

 So, we need to install a more recent version of ddclient.
-Start by installing ddclient vie apt-get
+Start by installing ddclient via apt-get :

     sudo apt-get install ddclient